State Systemic Improvement Plan

 Tier II Professional Development for Selected Schools

-The purpose of this support is to identify and select up to 200 participants from approximately 20 school sites who would most benefit from the services and resources provided by the SSIP supports for cohort 2 of implementation.
-Participants may include educators of K-3 students such as general educators, special education educators, reading interventionists, paraprofessionals, library media specialists, instructional coaches, site administrators, and others based on their professional connection to K-3 students.
+The purpose of this support is to identify and select approximately 20 school sites that would most benefit from the services and resources provided by the SSIP support for Strategic Leadership Coaching.
+Participating schools will create an MTSS site team consisting of educators of K-3 students such as general educators, special education educators, site administrators, and others based on their professional connection to K-3 students.
 SSIP staff will provide access to universal supports, sequenced self-paced professional development, paired synchronous professional development support, and in-person data literacy training through the use of a full-day professional retreat.

 The outcomes sought from the implementation of this plan are intended to positively impact student achievement in early reading at participating school sites.
 School sites should consider the educators who support K-3 students and base their application on a K-3 site where all educators supporting students participate in the program.
 The program is sequenced and designed to encourage teams to work together to create a comprehensive system to support students.

-This application is open to all school sites that educate students K-3, within the State of Oklahoma, and based on Indicator 3D (Assessment - Proficiency for students with IEPs), have scored 0% proficiency for the third-grade reading, as determined by the Office of Special Education Services.
+This application is open to all school sites that educate students K-3, within the State of Oklahoma, and have scored 0% proficiency for the third-grade reading for students with IEPs.

 Tier III Instructional Coaching for Selected Schools

-The purpose of this level of support is to identify and select up to ten participants from approximately one to three school sites who would most benefit from the services and resources provided by the SSIP supports for cohort 1 of implementation.
-Participants may include educators of K-3 students such as: general educators, special education educators, reading interventionists, paraprofessionals, library media specialists, instructional coaches, and others based on their professional connection to K-3 students.
-SSIP staff will provide access to universal supports, sequenced self-paced professional development, paired synchronous professional development support, in-person data literacy training, and five semesters of instructional coaching from August 2023 until December 2025.
+The purpose of this level of support is to identify and select up to ten participants from approximately one to three school sites who would most benefit from the services and resources provided by the SSIP supports for implementation.
+Participants may include educators of K-3 students such as: general educators, special education educators, reading interventionists, instructional coaches, and others based on their professional connection to K-3 students.
+SSIP staff will provide access to universal supports, sequenced self-paced professional development, paired synchronous professional development support, in-person data literacy training, Strategic Leadership Coaching (MTSS Site Team coaching), and five semesters of instructional coaching from August 2024 until December 2026.

 The outcomes sought from the implementation of this plan are intended to positively impact student achievement in early reading at participating school sites.
 School sites should consider the educators who support K-3 students and base their application on a K-3 site where all educators supporting students participate in the program.
 The program is sequenced and designed to encourage teams to work together to create a comprehensive system to support students.

-This application is open to all school sites that educate students K-3, within the State of Oklahoma, and based on Indicator 3D (Assessment - Proficiency for students with IEPs), have scored 0% proficiency for the third-grade reading, as determined by the Office of Special Education Services.
+This application is open to all school sites that educate students K-3, within the State of Oklahoma, and have scored 0% proficiency for the third-grade reading for students with IEPs.

 Progress and Evaluations of the State Systemic Improvement Plan